Gravastar: Discovery

 Gravastars also could provide a mechanism for describing how dark energy accelerates the expansion of the universe.
 One possible hypothesis uses Hawking radiation as a means to exchange energy between the "parent" universe and the "child" universe, and so cause the rate of expansion to accelerate, but this area is under much speculation.

-Gravastar formation may provide an alternate explanation for sudden and intense gamma-ray bursts throughout space.
+Gravastar formation may provide an alternative explanation for sudden and intense gamma-ray bursts throughout space.

 LIGO's observations of gravitational waves from colliding objects have been found either to not be consistent with the gravastar concept, or to be indistinguishable from ordinary black holes.

-In comparison with black holes
+Comparison with black holes

 By taking quantum physics into account, the gravastar hypothesis attempts to resolve contradictions caused by conventional black hole theories.

 Event horizons

 In a gravastar, the event horizon is not present.
-The layer of positive pressure fluid would lie just outside the 'event horizon', being prevented from complete collapse by the inner false vacuum.
-Due to the absence of an event horizon the time coordinate of the exterior vacuum geometry is everywhere valid.
+The layer of positive-pressure fluid would lie just outside the "event horizon", being prevented from complete collapse by the inner false vacuum.